glowkeeper/glowkeeper.github.io/assets/posts/poetry/soup.md

 # Soup

 My missus brings home tons of carrots,
-She sweats hours cooking vats of carrot soup.
+For soup.
+And she produces vats of it!
-And although her soup production has merit,
+It's gorgeous!
+I love her soup lots!
-Her concoctions make me hourly run to poop.
+Except, the bloody stuff gives me the s***s.

 **1 April, 2023**